beaubaby/beaubaby/README.md

 ## 🧑‍💻 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 Here are some ideas to get you started:

-😄 I'm "Beau", you call me in Thai "บิว".
+😄 I'm "Beau" Phisinee Sagulvanitchaporn, you call me in Thai "บิว".
 - 💬 I am passionate about building a tech community in Thailand 🇹🇭 and driving its global growth. 🌍
 - 👯 I'm seeking collaborations within communities in Thailand and globally to expand our tech community worldwide.
 - 🎓 My graduation at [KMUTT](https://www.kmutt.ac.th/) in Electronics & Telecommunication Engineering, class 𝚘𝚏 2007